-Farm Stay Category: B&B Farm Stays, Cooking Classes, Family Friendly Farm Stays, Organic Farms, Pet Friendly Farm Stays, and Vineyard HotelsFarm Stay Tags: Greece Agritourism Farm Stays and Peloponnese Agritourism
+Farm Stay Category: B&B Farm Stays, Farm Cooking Classes, Family Friendly Farm Stays, Organic Farm Stays, Pet Friendly Farm Stays, and Vineyard HotelsFarm Stay Tags: Greece Agritourism Farm Stays and Peloponnese Agritourism

 Eumelia Agritourism is an organic, eco-friendly, farm stay in the Laconia region of southern Peloponnese, Greece, an area rich in historical sites, picturesque villages and enchanting rural landscapes.
 There is a lot to do at Eumelia, it’s a unique sustainable development agritourism and eco-tourism, and guests can partake in as much or as little as they like of such things as fruit, vegetable and herb collecting, olive oil and marmalade making, wine tasting & making, cooking & baking classes, massage therapies, yoga and natural soap making workshops.